 -

-in front of garages and gates;
+in front of garages, gates, and driveway entrances;

 -